Magic: The Gathering: Colors of Magic

 Most cards in Magic: The Gathering are based on a single color, shown along the card's border.
 The cost to play them requires some mana of that color and potentially any amount of mana from any other color.
 Multicolored cards were introduced in the Legends expansion and typically use a gold border.
 Their casting cost includes mana from at least two colors plus additional mana from any color.
 Hybrid cards, included with Ravnica, use a two-color gradient border.
 These cards can be cast using mana from either color shown, in addition to other mana costs.
 Finally, colorless cards, such as some artifacts, do not have any colored mana requirements but still require a general amount of mana to be spent to play.

-The color wheel can influence deck construction choices.
-Cards from colors that are aligned such as red and green often provide synergistic effects, either due to the core nature of the schools or through designs of cards, but may leave the deck vulnerable to the magic of the common color in conflict, blue in the case of red and green.
-Alternatively, decks constructed with opposing colors like green and blue may not have many favorable combinations but will be capable of dealing with decks based on any other colors.
-There are no limits to how many colors can be in a deck, but the more colors in a deck, the more difficult it may be to provide mana of the right color.
+A specific "colorless" mana system was introduced around 2016.
+This is mana without any specific color, represented by a diamond-like shape in a gray circle.
+Colorless mana costs for a card can only be met with sources that produce colorless mana, and cannot be met with any other colored mana source, compared to "generic" mana costs which can use any colored or colorless mana source.